 Couples Therapy in Halifax, Nova Scotia

-Couples therapy and marriage counselling with our Halifax psychologists and therapists is a way to address relationship issues, including:
+Couples therapy and marriage counselling is a way to address relationship issues, including:

 - Improving communication and conflict resolution skills